 Be sure to remember self-care in your time management – getting enough sleep, time for full meals, exercise.

-Check out this chartto help you plan out your schedule!
+Check out this weekly time schedule template to help you plan out your schedule!
 When filling it out, make sure you include tasks that are often overlooked (ex: getting dressed, making dinner, caring for pets, your commute) that can take up a considerable amount of time in your day.
 Drop-in with a peer coach if you need assistance working through it.

 Your instructor’s office hours are a great first stop for any questions you have about material covered in class.

 Tutors are a great resource if you need help with content-related questions as you study for exams or work on homework.
-Learn more about tutoring or schedule an appointment on their website.
+Learn more about tutoring or schedule an appointment on the PLUS Tutoring webpage.

 If you need help conducting college level research, be sure to visit the library and speak with one of their research librarians for one on one assistance.
-Find out more on their website.
+Find out more on the Steely Library webpage.